 In the partial set cover problem, one is interested in covering at least a certain fraction of the elements in a set system, using as few sets as possible.
 Specifically, an instance of this problem is a tuple $(\GSet, \HS, \alpha )$ (first two parameters are as in the set cover problem, and $\alpha \in [0,1]$), and the problem is to compute the minimum number $t$ of edges $f_1, \ldots, f_t \in \HS$, such that $ \cardin{\cup_{i=1}^t f_i} \geq \alpha \cardin{\GSet}$.
 For our purposes, we need a parallel version of this problem (with many set systems sharing sets, each with its own demand) to model our problem.
 This variant is formally defined in \probref{pcms} below.

-For the partial set cover problem, a $O( \log n)$ approximation is well known, and follows from the greedy algorithm (see below for details).
-In geometric settings, Inamdar and Varadarajan \cite{iv-pcgss-18} showed that partial set cover can be approximation to within $O( \beta)$, where $\beta$ is the approximation ratio for the set cover version of the problem.
-Since in many geometric instances much better approximation than $O( \log n)$ are known, this results in improvement to the partial set cover version of these problems.
-However, it is not clear how to apply their algorithm in the parallel settings.
+For the standard partial set cover problem, an $O( \log n)$-approximation is well known, and follows from the greedy algorithm (see below for details).
+In geometric settings, Inamdar and Varadarajan \cite{iv-pcgss-18} showed that partial set cover can be approximated to within $O( \beta)$, where $\beta$ is the approximation ratio for the set cover version of the problem.
+Because many geometric problems admit much better than $O(\log n)$-approximations, this results in an improvement to the partial set cover version of the problem.
+However, it is not clear how to apply their algorithm in the parallel setting.

-\paragraph*{Outline.} We start by providing the necessary background in submodular function minimization needed for our main result.
-We then develop the approximation algorithm for the partial set cover setting.
-We refer the reader to \thmref{the:result} for a formal statement on the geometric problem, and the reduction to the more general setting.

-\paragraph*{Candid assessment \& contribution.} This paper provides a rather straightforward and elegant\footnote{At least in the eyes of the authors.} reduction of the problem studied to the submodular greedy algorithm.
-As a result, we obtain a $O(\log(mn))$ approximation algorithm on an instance with $m$ point sets with a $n$ points overall.

-In hindsight this reduction looks trivial\footnote{But then what doesn't?}, but it took the authors quite a bit of time to arrive to it.
-The two main contributions of this paper are (i) presenting these reductions, and more significantly (ii) introducing these family of new problems -- in particular, we believe that breaking the $O(\log n)$ bound should be possible for the simplest geometric settings, and we leave this as open problem for further research.